 Shared book reading was first investigated in 1983 by Nino who suggested that reading stories to children is like a vocabulary acquisition device.
 Research has shown that children who start school with a larger vocabulary have a distinct advantage.
 Biemiller, 2001, found vocabulary is the best predictor of later reading comprehension.
 Whitehurst and Lonigan conducted a longitudinal study and found there is an association between reading comprehension at age seven and book reading in the home between the ages of one and three years. .

 Do you read with your children?
-Do you see any benefits to reading to young children?
+Do you see any benefits of reading to young children?
 Did you read to your baby?